-Title X projects are required to provide a broad range of acceptable and effective, medically approved family planning methods and services.4 Tables 7 and 8 provide sex- and age-specific information on the types of family planning methods that female and male clients use to prevent unintended pregnancy.
-In addition, the tables provide information on the numbers of female and male clients who reported using no method, including the reason for nonuse.
+Title X projects are required to provide a broad range of acceptable and effective, medically approved family planning methods and services.3 Tables 7 and 8 provide sex- and age-specific information on the types of family planning methods that female and male clients use to prevent unintended pregnancy.
+In addition, the tables provide information on the numbers of female and male clients who reported using no method, including the reason for non-use.

 Information on method use by age group for female (Table 7) and male (Table 8) users allows OPA to track patterns in method use over time at the state, regional, and national levels.
-In addition, these data allow OPA to examine the extent to which Title X providers contribute to increased access to and use of newer family planning technologies and assess the program's contribution to national health objectives (i.e., Healthy People) for family planning and disease prevention.
+In addition, these data allow OPA to examine the extent to which Title X providers contribute to increased access to and use of a broad range of acceptable and effective contraceptive methods, to monitor performance on contraceptive care measures, and to assess the program's contribution to national health objectives (i.e., Healthy People) for family planning and disease prevention.
 These data also permit OPA to compare the data from Title X clinics with other sources of information, including the National Survey of Family Growth.

-- TABLE 7 Report the unduplicated number of female family planning users by primary method and age group. - TABLE 8 Report the unduplicated number of male family planning users by primary method and age group.
+- TABLE 7 Report the unduplicated number of female family planning users by primary method of family planning and age group. - TABLE 8 Report the unduplicated number of male family planning users by primary method of family planning and age group.